ilyesb36/ilyesb36/README.md

 ## Find me around the web 🌎:
 - Learning in public on <a href="https://www.twitch.tv/moonlytt10">Twitch</a>
 - Sharing updates on <a href="https://www.linkedin.com/in/ilyesboulkrinat/">LinkedIn</a> 💼
-- Currently working on a portefolio !
+- Currently working on a portfolio !

 <br>